Germany's far-right AfD names member of CDU as presidential candidate | DW | 25.01.2022

 Germany's center-right Christian Democratic Union (CDU) on Tuesday said it was suspending parliamentarian Max Otte after the far-right populist Alternative for Germany (AfD) said it would nominate Otte to become the country's next president.

+Outgoing CDU General Secretary Paul Ziemiak said after the meeting that Otte's AfD candidacy would "seriously damage" the conservative party and required "immediate intervention."

+Earlier Tuesday, Otte attended a press event with AfD co-chair Alice Weidel and her party co-chair Tino Chrupalla in the parliamentary Reichstag building in Berlin.
-In announcing Otte's nomination, AfD co-chair Alice Weidel had called him an "honorable politician" and a "man of the center."

-Otte told news magazine Der Spiegel that he "considers the nomination a great honor."
+Weidel had called him an "honorable politician" and a "man of the center."
+Otte made it clear that he planned to accept the nomination and that he did not intend to voluntarily give up his CDU membership as the party had demanded."

+Ziemiak said on Tuesday evening that Otte's appearance at the press conference alongside AfD leadership amounted to a "breach of loyalty."
+Accepting the AfD's nomination also violated a 2018 CDU resolution to "in no way work together with the AfD," he added.

+As a result, Ziemiak said the party would suspend Otte's membership with immediate effect and set in the motion the process required to formally expel him from the party.

 Otte's candidacy is considered an extreme long shot to replace incumbent Frank-Walter Steinemeier, in part because Germany's other parties have long refused any public showing of solidarity with the AfD.